KillSKID/Genshin-Cheetos/README.md

 # Genshin-Cheetos
 Based on https://github.com/xsslize/Genshin-Cheat-Base, https://github.com/KnsGoyoLV/GenshinImpact-Base

-#### I learnt C and C++ for few weeks and I am interested in the Genshin impact hack community so I made this and the memory address comes from another cheat engine table I don't know how to search and modify it.
+#### I learnt C and C++ for a few weeks and I am interested in the Genshin impact hack community so I made this and the memory address comes from another cheat engine table I don't know how to search and modify it.
 If you can help this project with other features feel free to make a pull request or fork this project.
 ---
 # Skidded features:
 - Freeze Enemy